marchaefner/jedit-CoffeeScriptSideKick/README.md

 This plugin uses a modified version of CoffeeScript 1.4.0 which runs inside the Rhino JavaScript engine.

+## Installation

+The latest released version can be installed with the jEdit Plugin Manager.

 ## Building

 The actual parser and tree builder is written in CoffeeScript.
 Callbacks to